 “For me, it evokes Rabelais, Swift, Sterne, Borges, Sebald – that delicious feeling that the writer is somehow ‘having a lend of one’, dismantling (and satirizing?) the kind of assurances and conventions that usually support this mode of inquiry.”

-Deception, Below the Styx, and An Ungrateful Instrument
+Michael Meehan, author of The Salt of Broken Tears, Deception, Below the Styx, Stormy Weather, and An Ungrateful Instrument